 For more information on the University’s course numbering system, see UPM #4.

 For the definition of a credit hour, see UPM #29.

 Independent Studies for Credit

-The University offers independent study experiences for students.
-Such courses, including directed readings, internships, and research courses for an individual student, are offered for academic credit through departments and curricula.
+The University offers independent study experiences for undergraduate students.
+Such courses, including directed readings, internships/practica, mentored undergraduate research, and senior honors thesis courses for an individual student, are offered for academic credit through departments and curricula.
 Twelve hours of graded independent study credit may be counted toward graduation (excluding six hours of senior honors thesis credit).
 No more than six hours may be taken in any one semester, with the exception of students completing a full-time teaching internship program in the School of Education and other approved practicum/internship programs in the professional schools.
 Students may participate in formalized programs, or they may make individual learning contracts for work under the supervision of a member of the permanent faculty at the department/curriculum level.
-For information about independent study courses in their majors, students should consult the director of undergraduate studies in their major department or curriculum.
-Students, in consultation with the faculty member, must complete a learning contract and have it approved by the director of undergraduate studies (or designee) before the last day of late registration (at the end of the first week of classes in a fall or spring semester or the equivalent date in each summer session).
+For information about independent study courses in their majors, students should consult the director of undergraduate studies or independent study coordinator in their major department or curriculum.
+Students, in consultation with the faculty member, must complete a learning contract and have it approved by the director of undergraduate studies (or designee).
+Registration for an independent study course must be completed after the learning contract has been approved and no later than the last day of "late registration" (the end of the second week of classes in fall or spring semester or the equivalent date in each summer session).
 A template for such a learning contract is available online.
 Students are strongly encouraged to begin this process early, well before the beginning of the semester.